yairm210/Unciv/Uniques.md

 - "Buildings", "Building"
 - "Wonders", "Wonders"
 - building name
+- The name of the building it replaces (so for example uniques for libraries will apply to paper makers as well)
 - an exact unique the building has (e.g.: "spaceship part")
 - if the building is "stat-related" for some stat.
 Stat-related buildings are defined as one of the following:
   - Provides that stat directly (e.g. +1 Culture)